 And dolls were made for show.

-The doll called Miss Flimp was the last of a line
+The doll called Miss Flimp was the last

 And was left on a shelf to sit and decline.